tookig/ScoreboardLiveApiExample/README.md

 ---

 ## **check_registration**
 This function is used to test if a stored client token is still valid on the server.
 This is useful to make sure no old keys are being used by the application.
 If a request to this function returns a **200** response, the key is still valid.
-If it returns a **403**, the key is no longer valid and should be disgarded.
+If it returns a **403**, the key is no longer valid and should be discarded.

 **Important!** *Any other response than 200 or 403 means the server could not handle the request and the key validity cannot be determined from this!*